Geenineteen/VideoReconstruction_Autoencoder/README.md

 ﻿# Video Reconstruction

-Here is a demo to recreate the animation using an Autoencoder, which can predict the next frame given the current frame.
+Here is a demo to recreate the animation using the convolutional autoencoder architecture , which can predict the next frame given the current frame.

 The animation.mp4 is the original video and generated_video.mp4 is the reconstruction.